 Since you don’t need to pay back grants, look for those first if you think your business fits the bill.
 If you don’t find anything, loans and credit cards are viable ways to finance your business (you could even try crowdfunding).

 Ready to take your startup online?
-Build a website today for free.
-Try GoDaddy’s GoCentral Website Builder.
+Make a website today with GoDaddy's Website Builder.